Dashboards

 By default, the Forward Scorecard is included with the scorecard and KPIs dashboard.
 The Forward Scorecard is a predefined scorecard, managed by Forward Networks, that cannot be modified but can be deleted.

-To access a comprehensive breakdown of a specific scorecard, simply click See Details located next to the total score of that scorecard.
+To access a comprehensive breakdown of a specific scorecard, click the View Details icon that appears when you hover over that scorecard.

-Within the scorecard's detail page, you will find the total score for that scorecard.
+Within the scorecard's details page, you will find all the KPI Categories affecting that scorecard's total score.
 The total score is the cumulative-weighted value of all the KPI categories assigned to that scorecard.

 Adding a scorecard